Darep/middleman-kss/README.md

 ## Requirements

-`middleman-kss` currently only works with Middleman 3.0.14 or earlier.
+`middleman-kss` has currently only been tested with Middleman 3.2.0.

 ## Installation